Women's History Month

 The eligibility requirements include: current enrollment for at least nine hours for undergraduates or six hours for graduate students; enrolled for two consecutive terms at UNF; a minimum GPA of 2.5 for undergraduates and 3.0 for graduate; and work promoting and/or providing opportunities that create fairness in the way women and men are treated.
 Applicants are required to submit a signed application, two letters of recommendation, a one-page statement describing work enhancing gender equity and a resume.

-Applications are due by 5 p.m.
-Monday, Jan.
-26, 2015, in the Women's Center.
-The award is scheduled to be presented March 25, 2015, at the Women's History Month Luncheon.
+The award is presented in March at the Women's History Month Luncheon.

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000